time-in-translation/preprocess-corpora/README.md

 ### Preprocessing

-Python script to preprocess raw text and then to tokenize and tag the text in the [XML format used in OPUS](http://opus.nlpl.eu/).
-Requires Python 3.
+The `preprocess` script allows to preprocess raw text and then to tokenize and tag the text in the [XML format used in OPUS](http://opus.nlpl.eu/).

 Run `preprocess` to process all unformatted .txt-files in a folder.